phalcon/documentation/docs/api/phalcon_application.md

 ```php
 public function setDefaultModule( string $defaultModule ): AbstractApplication;
 ```
-Sets the module name to be used if the router doesn't return a valid module
+Sets the module name to be used if the router does not return a valid module

 ```php